 Each Life Group session lasts 9 weeks.
 We have Fall & Spring sessions.
 At the end of each session, you will have the choice of staying in the same group, trying a new group, or even taking a break.
 Most groups tend to stay together throughout the entire year.
 Life Groups do not meet mid-June through August.
 During the summer months, the church offers various affinity groups (i.e. missions, hiking, biking).

 What is the Required Commitment?

-Joining a Life Group requires a 10 to 12 week commitment to attend weekly meetings and do the homework ahead of time.
+Joining a Life Group requires a 9 week commitment to attend weekly meetings and do the homework ahead of time.
 Obviously, allowances are made for sickness, vacation, work conflicts and other special events, but not much more.
 This commitment is the key to a strong Life Group.
 You have the first three weeks to attend the group to make sure it's a good fit for you.

 What Will We Study?

 Most of the studies are based on the previous weekend's message.
 These "sermon-based" Life Groups are built on what we call a "Lecture-Lab" model.
 Imagine the weekend message as a lecture on Christian living, and the Life Group as a lab where you get to roll up your sleeves and discuss how the weekend's message works in real life.
 Each week there will be a series of Bible passages and questions on the back of the sermon note sheet to study before the meeting.
 It will usually take 20 to 30 minutes per week to complete the homework.

 Few things in life are free and Life Groups are no exception!
 The cost of Life Groups is the cost of commitment.
 During the first meeting, each group will complete a "covenant" together.
 This simple form helps each group discuss their priorities and commitment.
 Part of that commitment is the promise to attend each week and to complete the homework as well as to attend the ‘social’ and ‘serve’ project.